 Hearing Panels.
 The composition of the hearing panel will correspond, in general, to the University status (undergraduate, graduate, and medical) of the respondent(s).
 Each panel will consist of three members - one must be a student while the other two panel members may be deans, administrators, or members of the faculty.

 The Case Administrator.
 The Case Administrator organizes the hearing procedures, including recruiting the panel, communicating to all parties about hearing date and time, and distributing case materials to all parties.
 The Case Administrator also chairs higher-level hearings and is responsible for conducting the hearing and deciding upon matters related to witnesses, evidence, and procedures.
 The Case Administrator may exclude from a hearing any person in attendance who disrupts a hearing.
-The Case Administrator may consult with the Student Conduct Board and other University officials as necessary.
+The Case Administrator may consult with the Hearing Officer(s) and other University officials as necessary.
 As the chair of higher-level hearings, the Case Administrator may ask questions at the hearing and will participate in the deliberations but will not have voting rights.

 Notice.
 At least seven (7) days before the hearing, the Case Administrator will provide the respondent(s) and complainant(s), if applicable, with written notification of the charges, the time and place of the hearing, and a copy of the case materials.